 More on Immigration

-WASHINGTON, D.C. - Congressman Clay Higgins (R-LA) issued the following statement in response to the Supreme Court's revival of President Trump's travel ban.
+WASHINGTON, D.C. - Congressman Clay Higgins (R-LA) issued the following statement after the House of Representatives passed the Senate’s bipartisan border aid bill.

 WASHINGTON, D.C. – Congressman Clay Higgins (R-LA) voted against House Democrats’ border appropriations bill, which underfunded necessary operations and included provisions that would exacerbate the border crisis.

 On June 3, Homeland Security Ranking Member Mike Rogers (R-AL) and Congressman Higgins introduced H.R.
 3056, the Border Crisis Supplemental Appropriations Act of 2019, which funds President Trump’s request for $4.5 billion in humanitarian border aid.
 House Democrats blocked consideration of the humanitarian aid bill 18 times.